wallarm/product-documentation/docs/latest/installation/load-balancing/terraform-module/proxy-for-aws-vpc.md

-# Deploying Wallarm Proxy to AWS VPC Using Terraform module
+# Deploying Wallarm Proxy to AWS VPC using Terraform Module

 This example demonstrates how to deploy Wallarm as an inline proxy to an existing AWS Virtual Private Cloud (VPC) using the [Terraform module](https://registry.terraform.io/modules/wallarm/wallarm/aws/).